Statins work by blocking the action of a certain chemical (enzyme) which is needed to make cholesterol.

 - You have an atheroma-related disease.
 This is a cardiovascular disease such as angina or peripheral arterial disease, or you have had a heart attack (myocardial infarction), stroke or transient ischaemic attack (TIA).
-A statin helps to reduce the risk of these conditions getting worse; or, it can delay the disease becoming worse.
+A statin helps to reduce the risk of these conditions getting worse.

-- You have a high increased risk of developing an atheroma-related disease.
-For example, if you have diabetes, or other risk factors.
+- You have a high increased risk of developing an atheroma-related disease, such as an increased risk of heart disease.
 Risk is measured as a percentage.
 Risk is considered to be high when your score is 10% or more (that is, a 1 in 10 chance or more of developing a cardiovascular disease within the 10 years that follow).
-See separate leaflet called Cardiovascular Health Risk Assessment.
+See the separate leaflet called Cardiovascular Health Risk Assessment.

 Note: a statin is just one factor in reducing your risk of developing cardiovascular diseases.
-See separate leaflet called Preventing Cardiovascular Diseases.
+See the separate leaflet called Cardiovascular Disease (Atheroma).